All Episodes

 Don't even bother me with it.

-Uh lunch will be after the uh the uh the hearings.
+Lunch will be after the hearings.

-They cut back and forth to the senator who's speaking, and they've got a split screen.
+If I'm looking at Judge Roberts here, they cut back and forth to the senator who's speaking, and they've got a split screen.

-It would be like if I were there.
+You can just tell, folks, it would be like if I were there.

 You could just tell that this guy is the smartest guy in the room.

-You know this guy's IQ is higher than all the others on this committee, Republican and Democrat combined.
+You know, this guy's IQ is higher than all the others on this committee, Republican and Democrat combined.

-And he's sitting here and he's just suffering a bunch of blow-hard fools, because this is what you have to do.
+And he's sitting here and he's just suffering a bunch of blowhard fools because this is what you have to do.

-This is this is the route.
+This is the route.

 I actually had a dream.

-I wasn't gonna tell you this.
+I wasn't going to tell you this.

-I had a dream that I had to appear before Congress in some sort of hearing like this, and that the country came to a screeching halt.
+I had a dream that I had to appear before Congress in some sort of hearing like this and that the country came to a screeching halt.

 They declared it a national holiday to watch it.